Pristiq and Alcohol: Everything You Need to Know

 Co-occurring mental illnesses, such as depression, with alcohol use disorder, are common and harmful.
 While they are treatable, managing a dual diagnosis is far more challenging.

 If you develop an addiction to alcohol, it will be more difficult to manage your depressive symptoms, reduce the frequency of episodes, and quit or moderate your drinking.
+If you have both an alcohol use disorder and depression, you may need more frequent and long-term treatment.

 Risk of Experiencing Severe Side Effects